Searching for Gita, the Little Pearl: Part 2

 "I am Gita, and yes, I am okay.
 I ran away from Rufin.
 I will no longer be calling him Father."

 "Why?
-Did your Tata hurt you?"
+Did he hurt you?"
 He sat down next to her.

 "He grabbed me and shook me.
 But that is not why I ran away."